Natural Disasters: Flooding

 Introduction to Flooding

-Many of us have this idea that floods (or flooding) is simply, too much water around your house.
+Many of us have this idea that floods (or flooding) are simply too much water around your house.
 People think that can be fun.
 Wrong.
 Flooding is a lot more than that.

 It is important to note that water naturally flows from high areas to low lying areas.
-This means low-lying areas may flood quickly before it begins to get to higher ground.
+That means low-lying areas may flood quicker before it begins to get to higher ground.

 In this lesson, we shall see more about what causes flooding, the types of flooding, some effects of floods, and what we can do before, during, and after floods occur.